 Afghanistan has never had an election so well prepared so well in advance.

-In an interview with Al Jazeera, political analyst Haroun Mir said that Afghan citizens know that the 2014 national and local elections are critical to the country's future, which continues to be threatened by the Taliban.
+In an interview with Al Jazeera, political analyst Haroun Mir said that Afghan citizens know that the 2014 national and local elections are critical to the country’s future, which remains to be threatened by the Taliban.

 On the eve of the vote, two Associated Press news agency journalists were shot as they reported on the preparations.
 Anja Niedringhaus, a 48-year-old German photographer, was killed and journalist Kathy Gannon was injured.

-In a move that underlined the complexities of the race, a last minute drama unfolded on Friday when a rumour swept Kabul that President Hamid Karzai, the incumbent, had switched his support from Rassoul – who as former foreign minister is seen as Karzai’s chosen successor – to Ghani.
+In a move that underlined the complexities of the race, a last minute drama unfolded on Friday when a rumour swept Kabul that Karzai, the incumbent, had switched his support from Rassoul – who as former foreign minister is seen as Karzai’s chosen successor – to Ghani.

 “That is absolute nonsense.
 This is very dirty politics, and very false rumours,” a top official, who spoke on condition of anonymity, told Al Jazeera.